orgctl: Environment Bootstrapping

 Section titled “What orgctl Does”The Bootstrap Sequence

-requiresentry, detect what is already present - Install services — For each missing service, install via the manifest’s
+- Install services — For each missing service, install via the connector’s

 installhints (brew, apt, docker) - Wait for health — Poll each service’s health endpoint until ready